Primordial black holes from single-field inflation: a fine-tuning audit: Parametric sensitivity of prototype potentials

 \section{Parametric sensitivity of prototype potentials}

 In what follows, we present the power spectra for each of the prototypical potentials discussed in the previous section, highlighting the parametric sensitivity of the power spectrum amplitude to the potential parameters in each case.
 In the following section, we quantify the corresponding degree of fine-tuning.
-For each of the examples presented below, we define $\phi_0$ as the initial field value, and $\phi_{\rm CMB}$ as the field value at the CMB pivot scale for a fiducial set of parameter values.
-The fiducial sets do not match those in the original references because we have chosen them such that the peak in the power spectrum grows from the amplitude measured at the CMB pivot scale to $\mathcal{P}\sim 5 \times 10^{-3}$ in all cases \cite{Gow:2021_ACPS}, on a scale corresponding to asteroid mass PBHs.
+For each of the examples presented below, we define $\phi_0$ as the initial field value, and $\phi_{\rm CMB}$ as the field value at the CMB pivot scale for a fiducial set of parameter values, which is chosen in a unique way for each potential, as discussed in the following sections.
+The fiducial sets do not match those in the original references because we have chosen them such that the peak in the power spectrum grows from the amplitude measured at the CMB pivot scale to $\mathcal{P}\sim 5 \times 10^{-3}$ in all cases \cite{Gow:2021_ACPS}, on a scale corresponding to asteroid-mass PBHs.
 Choosing the same peak amplitude ensures a fairer comparison of the fine-tuning between models.
 Each of the plots display the largest possible shift in the model's most fine-tuned parameter that doesn't lead to the power spectrum becoming larger than unity (usually due to the inflaton remaining too long in the flat section of the potential, or getting stuck there forever).
 We shift the parameters in increments of $10^{-n}$ for integer $n$ relative to the fiducial values.
 We also plot the power spectra for the same shift but with the opposite sign such that the peak amplitude is decreased.
 Note that larger shifts in this direction aren't disallowed in the same way as an excessive growth of the power spectrum, but small power spectrum peaks, $\mathcal{P}<\mathcal{O}(10^{-3})$, will lead to negligible PBH production.